MirandaLv/Marsh_Mapping/README.md

     `conda env create --file=environment.yml`

 For windows user: Please refer conda user guidance to install conda, and create a virtual environment with the .yaml file (https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).

-Or install Anaconda by following the prompt here: https://chatgpt.com/share/686acab8-b3e4-8004-8335-56d71a7292f6
+**Recommend:** Download and install Anaconda or Miniconda for Windows.
+It will add the necessary tools to your system and register the conda command in Anaconda Prompt.
+Sample prompt to follow: https://chatgpt.com/share/686acab8-b3e4-8004-8335-56d71a7292f6.

 - Run this command on terminal to activate the virtual environment: